nvta2/icwmp/README.md

 24-12-2019, 10:21:19 [INFO]    Waiting the next session
 ```

-You could set the uci config `cwmp.cpe.log_severity` option to `'DEBUG'` in order to show in details the cwmp log.
+You could set the UCI config `cwmp.cpe.log_severity` option to `'DEBUG'` in order to show in details the cwmp log.

 ## icwmp uBus

-icwmpd must be launched on startup after ubusd.
-It exposes some cwmp client rpc along with some debug utilities over ubus.
-The icwmpd registers `tr069` namespaces with ubus, that has below functionalities:
+`icwmpd` must be launched on startup after `ubusd`.
+It exposes some CWMP client RPC along with some debug utilities over UBUS.
+The `icwmpd` registers `tr069` namespaces with UBUS, that has below functionalities:

 > Note: For more info on the `tr069` ubus schema see [link](./docs/api/tr069.md) or [raw schema](./schemas/ubus/tr069.json)

 ### tr069 ubus examples
 The output shown in below examples are just for demonstration purpose, the actual output shall vary as per the cwmp configuration and state.
-The schema for ubus is available at [link](./docs/api/tr069.md) or [raw schema](./schemas/ubus/tr069.json)
+The schema for UBUS is available at [link](./docs/api/tr069.md) or [raw schema](./schemas/ubus/tr069.json)

 ```bash
 root@iopsys:~# ubus -v list tr069